https://twitter.com/ETNOWlive/status/1335977148553732098

 This has involved salary-cuts and fewer additions to the workforce.
 This has to be reversed soon to restart the consumption cycle, and fewer variants of lockdowns should be the norm to ensure there is more certainty in business.
 Otherwise, the spike seen in October-November in consumer spending may eventually turn out to be a mere aberration.

-The (RBI) has been working on the liquidity side to guide interest rates, especially on bonds, as given the large volumes of borrowings by the government, interest rates should have increased.
+The Reserve Bank of India (RBI) has been working on the liquidity side to guide interest rates, especially on bonds, as given the large volumes of borrowings by the government, interest rates should have increased.
 The combination of open market operations (OMOs), operation twist and targeted long-term refinance options (TLTROs) has helped immensely to achieve this objective.
 In fact, the announcements made in the last policy of allowing banks to reverse the LTROs was a way of drawing back on the quantitative easing (QE), which was brought about in a definite way since March when the lockdown was imposed.
 Hence, there has been a lot of discretion showed by the central bank, as there have been large investments made by banks in the overnight reverse-repo auctions.

 The RBI, however, in its statement has indicated that there is still room for monetary policy support for growth, which is not yet broad-based, as per the latest information available.
-Hence, one may expect that the RBI can cut interest rates based on the trajectory.
-That said, a lot will depend on how food moves in the next few months.
+Hence, one may expect that the RBI can cut interest rates based on the inflation trajectory.
+That said, a lot will depend on how food inflation moves in the next few months.
 The expectation is that inflation will be above 5.5 per cent for the rests of the year with Q3FY21 at 6.8 per cent and at Q4FY21 at 5.8 per cent.
 Quite clearly, the scope for rate cuts in the financial year will be difficult under these conditions.
 It is more likely that rate cuts can be invoked earliest in financial year 2021-22 (FY22).

 However, there is assurance given that there will never be an issue on liquidity through various measures.
 The on-tap TLTRO funds will now be expanded to the 26 sectors identified by the Kamath Committee, as also healthcare.
 This brings it in alignment with the government’s move to extend the Emergency Credit Line Guarantee Scheme (ELCGS) coverage to these sectors in November.
 Therefore, the system need not really worry about liquidity.